Sigeberht the Good

 Sigeberht II, nicknamed the Good (Bonus) or the Blessed (Sanctus), was King of the East Saxons (r. c.
 653 to ?
 660 x 661), in succession to his relative Sigeberht I the Little.
-Although a bishopric in Essex had been created under Mellitus, the kingdom had lapsed to paganism and it was in Sigeberht's reign that a systematic (re-)conversion of the East Saxons took root.
-Bede's Historia Ecclesiastica, Book III, chapter 22, is virtually the sole source for his career.
+Although a bishopric in Essex had been created under Mellitus, the kingdom had returned to paganism and it was in Sigeberht's reign that a systematic (re-)conversion of the East Saxons took root.
+Bede's Historia Ecclesiastica, Book III, chapter 22, is the main source on his life.

 Family

 Apart from referring to the odd kinsman, Bede offers little that is of help in determining Sigeberht's family connections.
 Additional evidence is provided by genealogies for Offa, Swithred and Sigered in a 9th-century West-Saxon manuscript and in two post-Conquest sources: William of Malmesbury's Gesta regum and John of Worcester's Chronicon ex Chronicis, the latter including a memorandum (Chronicon A) and a genealogical list (Chronicon B).
 Their testimony is at times confused and contradictory.
 In a comparative analysis of the material, Barbara Yorke suggests that Sigeberht may perhaps have been the son of Sæward and father of Sigehere.